gsinclair/whitestone/doc/whitestone.markdown

   are colour-coded.
 * The name of the current test is available to you for setting conditional breakpoints in the code you're testing.
-* Very useful and configurable test runner (`attest`).
+* Very useful and configurable test runner (`whitestone`).
 * Custom assertions to test complex objects and still get helpful failure messages.

 ### Example of usage

 Imagine you wrote the `Date` class in the Ruby standard library.
-The following Attest code could be used to test some of it.
+The following Whitestone code could be used to test some of it.
 All of these tests pass.

 {% highlight ruby %}